Plitvice Lakes Visit

 We chose the shortest tour 3-4 hours and found that we saw plenty of beautiful sights in that time.
 The lower lakes are easy and mostly flat walking.
 The upper lakes can be a bit trickier to navigate and there are some muddy and rocky parts along the path.
 There are maps available with suggested times when you buy your tickets.

-Plitvice Lakes which Entrance?
+Plitvice Lakes, which Entrance?

 Plitvice Lakes Best Times to Visit